somso2e/smuthi/docs/_source/02 getting started/installation.rst

 Windows: Unable to import the nfmds module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Try to install Smuthi from source.
-You will need the `gfortran` compiler, see :ref:`gfortranAnchor`.